hubotio/evolution/_drafts/javascript.md

 - [ ] update package.json
 - [ ] add script for JavaScript linting
 - [ ] Update documentation
+- [ ] Test with popular projects depending on Hubot

 All steps will be part of the same PR but split into separate commits so people can follow more easily.